DiceTechnology/doris-android-example/d2g/README.md

     }
 }
 ```
-Add the following dependencies to the module level `build.gradle`:
+Add the following dependencies to the module level `build.gradle`.

 In case of latest `ExoDoris` version (2.2.13+), only the `ExoDoris` dependency needs to be added:
 ```groovy
 implementation "com.github.DiceTechnology.doris-android:doris:$dorisVersion"